dtekcth/data101/src/beginner/editor/extensions.md

 <!-- > In VSCode they're called extensions and not plugins, the reason for this is largely semantic.
 The reason we call them plugins is because we are nerds who like semantics. -->

 > When we say environment we are talking about a collection of programs and settings that you have available.
-Sometimes we make change to a local environment that only affects a certain folder or project, but most of the time we make changes that affect you entire computers environment.
+Sometimes we make changes to a local environment that only affects a certain folder or project, but most of the time we make changes that affect your entire computers environment.

 ## Installation
-In the activity bar, which by default is the bar furthest to the left in a VSCode window, you have a few icons.
+In the activity bar, which by default is furthest to the left in a VSCode window, you have a few icons.
 The one on the bottom is the extensions marketplace.

 Pressing this you'll get a big menu where you can now install extensions.
 By default they're displayed in order of popularity but you can also search for specific extensions using the search bar at the top of this menu.

 ![Marketplace](/Assets/editor/marketplace.png)

 To install an extension simply press the install button!
 The arrow next to the install button typically allows you to install a "Pre-release" version.
-This is usually not worth doing unless you have a very specific reason for getting that version.
+This is usually not worth doing unless you have a very specific reason for doing so.
 Your installed extensions will be visible under the `Installed` dropdown.

 > If you want to make this entire extensions menu bigger or smaller you can
 > drag the edge of the pane.
-This is true for most panes in VSCode
+This is also true for most panes in VSCode.
-> if you want to make them bigger or smaller.

 ## Language support
 The two most popular extensions in VSCode as seen in the image above are two python extensions.
 The top one is needed to load other python extensions, it is a *dependency*, other extensions depend on it.
 It also offers certain nice features like *syntax highlighting*.
-A syntax highlighter mainly change the color of different elements in code to make different things stick out.
+A syntax highlighter mainly change the color of different elements in code to make it more readable.

 Installing this plugin also installs the next most popular one, `Pylance`.
 This is a so called *language server*.
 Language servers offer assistance when